-The Marker Tour F12 is an excellent backcountry touring ski binding that gives you the best of both worlds in terms of uphill and downhill performance.
+This is my review of Marker Tour F12.
+In my opinion, it is an excellent backcountry touring ski binding that gives you the best of both worlds in terms of uphill and downhill performance.
 It’s expensive, which is a definite deterrent, but if you can afford the Tour F12 it will give you everything you want and more to explore the winter wilds.

 - Best for: Backcountry touring skiers who want a reliable and effective binding option that provides effortless movement uphill and serious performances skiing back down.